 There’s a pretty good chance that you’re reading this email and don’t remember ever subscribing, and you may not have any idea who I am.
 It’s not your fault: I haven’t published in more than three years.
 (TL;DR — it’s about product management.)

 My name is Ken Norton and you probably subscribed because you are interested in product management.
 I started the newsletter while at Google, where I spent more than fourteen years as a PM.
-Until I got too busy, Bringing the Donuts (this newsletter that you are now reading) went out semi-regularly and included my musings on being a good PM, interesting articles about PMing and PM job listings.
+Until I got too busy, Bring the Donuts (this newsletter that you are now reading) went out semi-regularly and included my musings on being a good PM, interesting articles about PMing and PM job listings.
 (You can see the full archive on my website.)

 After I “paused” the newsletter an interesting thing happened: you kept subscribing.
 More than 25,000 of you will receive this newsletter, and for the vast majority of you it will be your first one (although a good number have probably unsubscribed before they made it this far).
 Bizarrely, this dormant newsletter also kept winning awards.
 To be honest that freaked me out.
 If my almost-but-not-quite-dead newsletter was growing like a weed and sweeping awards categories, surely my publishing to it could only hurt?